lin17-microG/local_manifests/README.md

 source build/envsetup.sh
 brunch amami
 ```
+You can also follow the instructions given in below option 2 and execute `./switch_microG default` to checkout the 'lineage-17.1' default branches.

 ## Option 2 - build the "hardened microG" variant for any of the above listed devices
 Of course, you can use the below instructions for ANY device, but if you would like to build for any other device,